 Acta Materialia Mary Fortune Global Diversity Medal

 The Acta Materialia Mary Fortune Global Diversity Medal recognizes one or more of the following in the field of Materials Science and Engineering.
+It rewards either:

 - Promotion of, or representation of, women and other under- represented groups in the materials science and engineering field;

 - Contributions to the field of materials science and engineering, including teaching, professional service or research;

 - Demonstrated commitment to mentoring students and young professionals;

 - Promotion of materials science and related professional activities in the broader community.

 With this distinction Acta Materialia, Inc. not only intends to honor outstanding contributions to the field but also to improve the awareness of the fundamental importance and diversity of materials research, both within the community and the public at large.